 Double the Trouble, Twice the Joy

 Ousseynou and Assane shared more than just looks: they also shared a condition that caused their legs to turn outwards.
-Now, thanks to caring partners, both boys have a bright future.
+Now, thanks to caring partners and an orthopedic doctor, both boys have a bright future.

 While five-year-olds Ousseynou and Assane may look alike, it’s obvious to see their different personalities — Ousseynou is outgoing and cheeky, while Assane is quiet and reserved.
 However, if you were seeing them for the very first time, it would be very difficult to tell the two apart.